meain/scopeline.el/README.md

 definitions, loops, conditions etc. It does this by adding the first line of these blocks at the end of the last char of that block.
 In the screenshot you can see the light grey things after the closing brackets `}`.
-It makes use of `tree-sitter' to figure out block start and end.
+It makes use of `tree-sitter` to figure out block start and end of items.
+It has support for `elisp-tree-sitter` as well as builtin `treesit` package.
+As long as you have one or the other, it should work.

-The package exposes a single minor mode `scopeline-mode' which you can use to enable or disable the functionality.
+The package exposes a single minor mode `scopeline-mode` which you can use to enable or disable the functionality.

+To enable scopeline, you just have to call `scopeline-mode`.

-Here is a sample `use-package' configuration:
+Here is a sample `use-package` configuration to use it with `elisp-tree-sitter`:

 ```emacs-lisp
 (use-package scopeline
   :after tree-sitter
   :config (add-hook 'tree-sitter-mode-hook #'scopeline-mode))
 ```

+When using with `treesit`, you can hook onto language specific modes.

 ## Configuration